Caltech-IPAC/spherex_butler_poc/README.md

 # spherex_butler_poc

-Proof-of-concept code for using [dax_butler](https://github.com/lsst/daf_butler) – Rubin/LSST Gen3 Butler framework
+Proof-of-concept code for using [dax_butler](https://github.com/lsst/daf_butler) – Rubin/LSST Gen3 Butler and
-for storage, retrieval, and querying of datasets – in SPHEREx pipelines.
+PipelineTask framework in SPHEREx pipelines.

+_Butler_ organizes _datasets_ (units of stored data) in data repositories, identifying them by a combination of _dataset type_, _data id_, and _collection_.
+It encapsulates all I/O done by pipeline code.

+_PipelineTask_ is a framework for writing and packaging algorithmic code that enables generating a pipeline execution plan, in the form of a directed acyclic graph (DAG).
+PipelineTask is built on top of Butler.

 #### Why using Butler?